 If someone doesn’t follow the Fioricet dosage instructions, they’re more likely to become ill or overdose from the toxicity of the acetaminophen and the butalbital, rather than the caffeine.
 Signs you may have overdosed on Fioricet include confusion or extreme drowsiness.

 If you miss a dosage of Fioricet, the medicine’s instructions advise to take it when you remember, unless it’s close to the time for your next dosage.
 Doubling up on dosages is dangerous and can be deadly.

 Since a Fioricet dosage contains acetaminophen, you should be cautious as mentioned above, and make sure that you’re not combining multiple medicines with acetaminophen.
 Some of the signs of liver damage include nausea or vomiting, yellowing of the skin or eyes and dark-colored urine.
 Extreme stomach or abdominal pain can also be a sign of liver damage, as can extreme fatigue.

 Older adults may have different Fioricet dosage instructions, and doctors will usually start older patients out at the lowest possible Fioricet dosage.
 This is because they are at a higher risk of heart, kidney and liver conditions, and their kidney functionality may be reduced so it could be easier for the drug to build up in their system and cause damage or contribute to an overdose.

-People should never try to achieve a Fioricet high or take this drug in any way other than how they’re doctor prescribes it to them because the risks this can bring.
+People should never try to achieve a Fioricet high or take this drug in any way other than how their doctor prescribes it to them because of the risks this can bring.